alaynav/WQU-applied-ds-lab/README.md

 # WQU Applied Data Science Lab
 **Description:** Here you can find an overview of all eight projects that I completed during my enrollment at WorldQuant University (WQU), each designed to enhance my understanding and practical application of key data science concepts such as data exploration, cleaning, analysis, and modeling.
-As a self-paced program, I spent one month per project and over 200 hours in Python/Jupyter Notebook.
+As a self-paced program, I devoted one month per project and over 200 hours in Python/Jupyter Notebook.

 Here are more details about the projects and skills applied: